 Examines the nature and role of social media platforms and advertising strategies, focusing on the goals and uses of advertising, sales promotion, public relations, and direct marketing, in achieving the communications objectives of marketing.
 This course first explores online consumer behavior and microtargeting, then discusses content and creative strategy planning.
 The course will then examine how to apply these strategies to various social media platforms such as YouTube, Facebook, Instagram, LinkedIn, Pinterest, and others along with integrating with traditional media.
 Students will be involved in determining the promotional budget, creating a message strategy, planning the social media mix, targeting communications to select market segments, executing the promotion program, and measuring overall effectiveness.

-MKT3501 - COMMUNICATING CONSUMER BEHAVIOR CHANGE
+MKT3501 - COMMUNICATING FOR CONSUMER BEHAVIOR CHANGE

-COMMUNICATING CONSUMER BEHAVIOR CHANGE
+COMMUNICATING FOR CONSUMER BEHAVIOR CHANGE

 MKT3501: Communicating for Consumer Behavior Change